-Elizabeth Kirk is a scholar, writer and national speaker on matters pertaining to the family in law, policy and the Catholic moral and intellectual tradition.
-She has a special interest in adoption law and policy.
+Elizabeth Kirk is the Director of the Center for Law and the Human Person and a research associate at the Columbus School of Law at The Catholic University of America.
+She writes and speaks on matters pertaining to the family in law, policy and the Catholic moral and intellectual tradition, and has a special interest in adoption law and policy.
 She also provides strategic guidance, such as legislative analysis, on related matters to policy leaders and legislators.

-Her work has appeared in various publications including Public Discourse, First Things, National Review Online, The National Catholic Register, The Washington Examiner and Aleteia, and she is invited frequently to present papers at universities and in other venues.
+Her work has appeared in various publications including Public Discourse, First Things, National Review Online, The National Catholic Register, The Washington Examiner and Aleteia.
 She has been a guest on various radio & TV programs.

-From 2005-2011, Elizabeth served as associate director of the University of Notre Dame Center for Ethics & Culture and from 2012-2016 served as a resident fellow in cultural and legal studies at the Stein Center for Social Research at Ave Maria University.
+Elizabeth previously served as Director and Kowalski Chair of Catholic Thought at the Institute for Faith and Culture at the St. Lawrence Catholic Campus Center at the University of Kansas (2019-2020), as associate director of the University of Notre Dame Center for Ethics & Culture (2005-2011), and as a resident fellow in cultural and legal studies at the Stein Center for Social Research at Ave Maria University (2012-16).

 Elizabeth has a demonstrated commitment to promoting the dignity of human life, having served in various capacities with pro-life institutions and ministries for over twenty years.
 Most notably, in 2010, along with University of Notre Dame Center for Ethics and Culture Director David Solomon, Elizabeth founded the Vita Institute, an intensive interdisciplinary training program for leaders in the national and international pro-life movement.